Jun-Lizst/leo1234jv4/content/page/about.md

 **HZAU-iGEM team member,**
 Inovation Lab, College of Life science and technology, HZAU\
 FEBRUARY 2015 - OCTOBER 2016\
-2016 HZAU-iGEM team member with instructor [Dr.BingGuang Ma, PhD](http://encoi.hzau.edu.cn/info/1016/1034.htm)
+2016 HZAU-iGEM team member with instructor [Dr.Bin-Guang Ma, PhD](http://encoi.hzau.edu.cn/info/1016/1034.htm)
 - Systems and Synthetic Biology learning: student presentation, case-based learning, and discussion
 - During the Competition and in our project, I am responsible for the Optical control part which uses light switchable circuit (LSC) to control the expression of bacteria movement related gene CheZ.
 - Website of HZAU-iGEM2016: http://2016.igem.org/Team:HZAU-China